 Raf, MAP kinases, RSK

 |GH, PRL ||JAK, tyrosine kinases ||STAT, MAP kinase, PI 3-kinase, IRS-1 |

 |Activin, TGF-β, MIS ||Serine kinase ||Smads |

 The glycoprotein hormone family, consisting of thyroid-stimulating hormone (TSH), follicle-stimulating hormone (FSH), LH, and human chorionic gonadotropin (hCG), illustrates many features of related hormones.
 The glycoprotein hormones are heterodimers that share the α subunit in common; the β subunits are distinct and confer specific biologic actions.
 The overall three-dimensional architecture of the β subunits is similar, reflecting the locations of conserved disulfide bonds that restrain protein conformation.
-The cloning of the β-subunit genes from multiple species suggests that this family arose from a ...
+The cloning of the β-subunit genes from multiple species suggests that this family arose ...